Hiking the Cathedral Spires Trail Custer State Park

 Custer State Park is easily accessible from various locations, making it a convenient destination for travelers eager to explore the natural beauty of South Dakota's Black Hills.
 Here's how you can reach this magnificent park:

-By BusWhile there is no direct bus services to Custer State Park, there is regional bus service to Rapid City.
+By BusThere's no direct bus services to Custer State Park.
+There is regional bus service to Rapid City.
 From there, you can rent a car or take a tour to the park.

 Best Custer State Park Tours

-Here are the top rated tours to visit Custer State Park (all have 5 star reviews unless otherwise noted).
-Most are combined with a visit to nearby sites, or are private, so that you can customize how much time you’d like to spend at each site.
+Here are the top rated tours to visit Custer State Park (all have 4.5-5 star reviews).
+Most are combined with a visit to nearby sites, or are private, so that you can customize how much time you'd like to spend at each site.

 Self-Guided Audio Driving Tour in Black Hills and Mt RushmoreThis downloadable audio guide takes you through Badlands National Park, Custer State Park, and Mount Rushmore.